 Child Protection Staff

-- Child Protection Teacher – Mrs J Sloggett, Mrs Sloggett has an office in 'P' Block (upstairs behind the drama studio).
+- Child Protection Teacher – Mrs J Sloggett, Mrs Sloggett has an office upstairs in M Block (next to M8).

 - Child Protection Teacher (Deputy) – Mrs R Gould, Mrs Gould teaches in 'D10'.

 The school also employs a counsellor twice a week.
 See Mrs Sloggett for more Information.